Rajdeepc/pegasus/README.md

   </sub>
 </p>

-## About Teleport
+## About Pegasus

-<p style="text-align: justify">Teleport is a web REST application built specifically for testers and developers to have a holistic view of what changes are breaking the Front End Code.
+<p style="text-align: justify">Pegasus is a web REST application built specifically for testers and developers to have a holistic view of what changes are breaking the Front End Code.
 Most of the time Backend changes key pairs which causes app crash.
-Teleporter is specifically designed to solve problems such as :<p>
+Pegasuser is specifically designed to solve problems such as :<p>

   * Code Break due to key changes in API.
   * Check specific key updates with line highlighting.